When should I begin planning my estate?

 If it is just me, do I need to incorporate my business?

 It depends.
 You should have some sort of entity to protect your personal assets, such as your home, but that does not mean you need to be incorporated.
 Each situation is different and, depending on your goals, incorporation might not be the best option.
-Our attorneys can help you choose the best entity for your particular business that will put you in the best position for future success.
+I can help you choose the best entity for your particular business that will put you in the best position for future success.

 Why do I need corporate bylaws?